mario-to-lowercase/MicroDoc/pages/configuration.md

 **Technical Details**:
 - Recommended format: ICO, PNG, or SVG
 - Recommended size: 32x32 pixels (minimum), with larger versions (up to 512x512) for high-resolution displays
-- Path is relative to the root directory of your Microblog installation
+- Path is relative to the root directory of your MicroDoc installation

 ---

 ## 🧭 Navigation Settings

-The `navigation` object controls the appearance and behavior of the navigation bar at the top of your Microblog site.
+The `navigation` object controls the appearance and behavior of the navigation bar at the top of your MicroDoc site.

 ### 🏷️ navigation.title

 The text that appears in the navigation bar as your site's title.

 **Type**: String
-**Default**: "Microblog"
+**Default**: "MicroDoc"
 **Example**:
 ```json
 "title": "John's Coding Blog"